adithya1012/NASA-MCP-Server/README.md

 - Support for various image formats and URLs
 - Automatic RGB conversion for JPEG compatibility

+** NOTE **
+This tool returns a [imagecontent](https://modelcontextprotocol.io/specification/2025-06-18/schema#imagecontent).
+This is supported in only ** Claud 4 ** as of now.
+Other LLMs may not respond for image analysis.

 ## Error Handling

 The server includes comprehensive error handling for: